 less/fewer— Use less when referring to amount, degree, quantity, or value.
 Use fewer when referring to things that can be counted individually.
 (Fairfax got less snow this year than last year.
 Fewer people showed up than expected.)

-libraries—Capitalize George Mason University Libraries, University Libraries, Arlington Library, Fenwick Library, Gateway Library, Prince William Library, but not the libraries.
+libraries—Capitalize George Mason University Libraries, University Libraries, Arlington Library, Fenwick Library, Gateway Library, and Science and Technology Library, but not the libraries.
 (University Libraries recently acquired a new collection.
 Visit the libraries on Wednesday for more information.)

 lie, lay, lain, lying—Use as the intransitive verb that does not require an object.
 (They were lying on the floor listening to the sound of raindrops hitting the tin roof.)
 See www.bbc.co.uk/worldservice/learningenglish/youmeus/learnit/learnitv59.shtml for more information.